 It is advised that the surgeon provide the patient with a preliminary test area, a little over a week before the actual procedure so that both the patient and surgeon can confirm that this is an effective procedure that will yield the results that the patient desires.

 Raised scars can be pigmented by Trichopigmentation successfully, but the raised scarring can make the scar more visible.
-It is recommended that the scar be flattened with steroid injections prior to receiving a FUE hair transplant or Trichopigmentation.
+It is recommended that the scar be flattened with steroid injections prior to receiving an FUE hair transplant or Trichopigmentation.

-Dr. U has found that hypertrophic scars may lead to less results when grafted with hair.
+Dr. U has found that hypertrophic scars may lead to fewer results when grafted with hair.
 SMP should also not be used on keloid scar tissue and the stretched scars should first be camouflaged with hair with FUE.
 If not, the scar width should be decreased before scalp micropigmentation of Trichopigmentation is considered.